 Students will be able to understand what

-constitutes a political problem.2.
+constitutes a political problem.

 2. Students will be able to achieve command over technical terminology and concepts of the disciple.